netsec-ethz/scion-java-packet-example/IETF-example.md

 - University of Virginia `71-225`
 - OvGU `71-2:0:4a`

-A complete list of currently available ASes can be found at the end of this document.
+A list of reachable ASes can be found at the end of this document.

 ## Other things to try